Get it on Google Play

 • Rows and columns span across the gaps in the diagram.

-Even Sudoku
+Differences Sudoku

 • Place a digit from 1 to 9 into each of the empty squares so that each digit appears exactly once in each of the rows, columns and the nine outlined 3x3 regions.

-Even Sudoku
+Differences Sudoku

-Even Sudoku
+Differences Sudoku

 • Place a digit from 1 to 9 into each of the empty squares so that each digit appears exactly once in each of the rows, columns and the nine outlined 3x3 regions.